Dates and booking

 - A training guarantee that you’ll learn the concepts and skills you need.

-Payment for SketchUp training can be made bank transfer or card.
+Payment for SketchUp training can be made by:

 We accept purchase orders from UK-registered companies or public sector organisations.

 Cancellations and transfers

 If you cancel a booking on a scheduled Introduction to SketchUp training course giving less than 10 working days’ notice, or request a transfer to a later course, a cancellation/transfer fee is payable.
 The fee charged depends on the notice period given.
 For details, see cancellation terms.

 Terms and conditions